shlokjain2031/parallel_matrix_multi/README.md

 - Small matrices don’t benefit much.

 ### **Implementation Details**
-- Used a generic template named `Matrix<T>` to accomadate all data types without any runtime overhead.
+- Used a generic template named `parallel_matrix<T>` to accommodate all data types without any runtime overhead.
 Implemented the multiplication 'operator' function for the same.
 - The multiplication is implemented using the basic `hpx::experimental::for_loop` with wrapped in a `hpx::async` task.
 All race conditions were considered and solved.
 - All matrices were built randomly using the popular `std::default_random_engine`
 - Different benchmarks are calculated to test the result against the basic `O(n^3)` solution.